Last updated: 13 December 2022

 The first is to ensure I haven’t accidentally plotted my route on any unpaved roads when in remote areas.
-This is easily done and I’ve been caught out with it on numerous occasions.
-It’s happened to me in the past where I couldn’t get around the unpaved route and ended up having to go back to the hotel to plot a new one.
+This is easily done, and I’ve been caught out with it before.
+It’s happened to me in the past when I couldn’t get around the unpaved route and ended up having to go back to the hotel to plot a new one.

 Using Streetview To Check Road Surfaces

-If you look at the buttons on the left side of your screen, you’ll see an icon of a person with a circle around its feet.
+If you look at the buttons on the left side of your screen, you’ll see an icon of a person with a circle around their feet.

 Click on this button.
-The button will turn blue, and every single road where Streetview is available will also light up in blue.
-(If you can’t see this, zoom out a bit and you will see the awesome extent that Streetview is available.)
+The button will turn blue, and every road where Streetview is available will also light up in blue.
+(If you can’t see this, zoom out a bit, and you will see the extent that Streetview is available.)

-You could, if you wanted to, run through your entire route using Streetview without even leaving the comfort of your home.
+If you wanted to, you could run through your entire route using Streetview without even leaving the comfort of your home.